jcao219/tools/cs3110-cli/student/README.md

 ============

 Download the script and the dependencies.
-Execute `make`.
+Execute `make install`.
-This creates the `cs3110` executable.
+This creates the supporting assertions library, the `cs3110` executable, and links it to `/usr/local/lib`.

+Note that linking is convenient, but optional.
-You can call this executable with the absolute path, create a symlink with `make link`, or extend your `PATH` to include the containing directory.
+You can alternatively call the `cs3110` executable with the absolute path or extend your `PATH` environment variable to include the containing directory.

 Removal
 =======

-Simply `make uninstall`.
+Run `make uninstall`.
-If you ran `make link` earlier, `make unlink` will remove that symbolic link.
 If you modified your path earlier, you should delete that portion of your shell init file.

-You may delete the `cs311-cli` directory too, but that's arguably overkill.
+You may delete the `cs3110-cli` directory too, but that's arguably overkill.

 Usage
 =====